Benefits & Drawbacks of Singapore Citizenship

 National Service (NS)

 Male Singapore citizens are liable for National Service and must register for NS upon reaching 16.5 years of age.
-They will be enlisted for two years of full-time National Service immediately upon reaching 18 years of age, unless deferment from enlistment a later date is granted.
+They will be enlisted for two years of full-time National Service immediately upon reaching the age of 18, unless deferment from enlistment a later date is granted.
 They are also required to serve 40 days of Operationally Ready National Service every year until the age of 50 years (for officers) or 40 years (for non-officers).
 Hence if you become a Singapore citizen your male child will have to serve the two-years of National Service.
-This is also applicable for second generation PR’s.
+This is also applicable for second generation PRs.

 No Dual Citizenship